 Please contact firstname.lastname@example.org for help with accessing our website.

-If you are a health care professional working in primary health care in rural or remote South Australia, you may be eligible for a grant of up to $10,000 to increase your clinical skills and scope of practice through training or study.
+If you are an eligible health care professional working in primary health care in rural or remote South Australia, you can apply for a grant of up to $10,000 to increase your clinical skills and scope of practice through online training or study.

 All activities supported through a scholarship and bursary need to be completed by 31 December 2020.